 For men, DFS facilitates a shift from agricultural self-employment to formal wage employment.
 For women, it reduces unpaid labor, promoting entry into formal work and increasing financial autonomy through expanded access to banking, mobile money, and the internet.
 Both genders experience increased time spent in paid work and earnings.
 Our findings demonstrate the critical role of DFS in transforming labor markets and advancing gender equity.

-1. From Knowledge to Action: The Power of Goal-Setting and Monitoring for Sustained WASH Practices (with Debayan Pakrashi, Dil Rahut, Ashish Sedai and Tetsushi Sonobe)
+1. Heat Adaptability and Labor Market Aspirations (with Dil Rahut, Ashish Sedai and Tetsushi Sonobe)

 Pursuing Ph.D. in Economics from Indian Institute of Technology (IIT) Kanpur, India